alexferrari88/playwright-DOMPath/README.md

 ## Acknowledgements 🤗

-- This library reimplements the [Chrome DevTools DOMPath library](https://github.com/ChromeDevTools/devtools-frontend/blob/b6a3b2ae8a4c1d5847c2bb1535377e13ee3045be/front_end/panels/elements/DOMPath.ts) with modifications to allow the use of Playwright's ElementHandle
+- This library reimplements the [Chrome DevTools DOMPath library](https://github.com/ChromeDevTools/devtools-frontend/blob/b6a3b2ae8a4c1d5847c2bb1535377e13ee3045be/front_end/panels/elements/DOMPath.ts) with modifications to allow the use of Playwright's ElementHandle and Locator

 ## License 📝